Non-divergence evolution operators modeled on H\"ormander vector fields with Dini continuous coefficients: Introduction

-Note that if $Q \leq 3$ then $\mathbb{G}$ is simply the classical Euclidean space $\mathbb{R}^Q$, hence Carnot groups represent a somehow \say{natural} extension of Euclidean spaces.
-Moreover, notice that in the latter case $E(x,t)$ is simply the fundamental solution of the classical heat operator (up to scaling constants).
+which in the Euclidean context, i.e. when $Q=n$, is simply the fundamental solution of the classical heat operator (up to scaling constants).

-$\\$ Let us now turn to the assumptions that we make on the coefficients $a_{ij}$.\\ We recall that the modulus of continuity of a uniformly continuous function $f : \mathbb{R}^n \to \mathbb{R}$ is defined as the map
+Let us now turn to the assumptions on the coefficients $a_{ij}$.\\ We call \emph{modulus of continuity} a continuous non-decreasing function $\omega : \mathbb{R^+} \to \mathbb{R}^+$ with $\omega(0)=0$; we say that the latter satisfies the \emph{Dini condition} if